EB-Merrimack/CSC2620_Final_BrownMcnulty/README.md

 The project's workflow and progress were managed using Trello.
 For information on the project's workflow, tasks, and progress, please refer to the [Trello board](https://trello.com/b/U4Ok63HV/csc2620finalbrownmcnulty).

 ## System Requirements
+To use this program, your system needs to have the following:

+Java Development Kit (JDK): Ensure that the system has JDK 21 installed.
-To run this application, ensure that you have the JavaFX SDK installed and configured correctly.
-Set the system variable `{JAVA_FX_SDK}` to your JavaFX SDK path.
-For example:
+JavaFX SDK: Your system should have JavaFX SDK version 22.0.1 installed.
+Set the JAVA_FX_SDK system environment variable to point to the JavaFX SDK path.
+For example: C:\Program Files\javafx-sdk-22.0.1.
 ```plaintext
 JAVA_FX_SDK=C:\Program Files\javafx-sdk-22.0.1
 ```
-Please also make sure Maven is configured on your device
+Dependencies: The project relies on various JavaFX modules (javafx-controls, javafx-fxml, javafx-base, javafx-graphics, javafx-media) and org.json.
+Make sure these dependencies are available to the project.
+The json-20240303.jar file should be located in the lib directory relative to the project's base directory.
+Operating System: The program should be compatible with any operating system that supports Java and JavaFX, including Windows, macOS, and Linux.

+## Maven Configuration
+The project is built and managed using Apache Maven.
+The pom.xml file contains the necessary configurations and dependencies.

+## Maven Dependencies
+The project's dependencies are listed in the pom.xml file.
+Maven will automatically download these dependencies when building the project.
 ## Usage

 1. Clone or download the project repository.